abvee/asus-s15-vivobook-oled/power-saving/README.md

 ```
 s2idle [deep]
 ```
-A detailed meaning of all of these can be found in the [kernel docs](https://www.kernel.org/doc/html/v4.15/admin-guide/pm/sleep-states.html).
+A detailed meaning of all of these can be found in the [kernel docs](https://www.kernel.org/doc/html/v4.15/admin-guide/pm/sleep-states.html) as well as a detailed explanation of what sleep states are and what benefits each has.
+I recommend reading the linked kernel doc first before proceeding.

 In breif however,
 * `freeze` stands for `s2idle` sleep state, which is the suspend-to-idle state